marfarma/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.7.6 =
+- You can now view items in the trash. i bit closer to a complete take over of the pages-page :)

 = 0.7.5 =
 - fixed some notice-errors and switched some deprecated functions